Lyf Hotel room with double bed, sofa

 Who should stay here: travellers with dogs, those who love old world charm, travellers looking for an upmarket quieter location.

-Budget and beach don’t go that well together in Sydney, with most hotels costing over $200 a night.
-There are some exceptions, but these may not always meet the budget, so check before you get too excited!
+Budget and beach don’t go together well in Sydney, with most hotels costing over $200 a night.
+There are some exceptions, but check prices before getting excited.

 Coogee Sands Hotel

-The Coogee Sands is located at the Northern end of Coogee Beach and right next door to the favourite local hotspot, the Coogee Pavilion.
-It is less than 50 metres from the beach, and the Bondi walk starts right outside the front door.
-Buses to the city and Bondi Junction are just a short walk away.
+The Coogee Sands is located at the northern end of Coogee Beach, right next door to the popular Coogee Pavilion.
+It’s less than 50 metres from the beach, and the Bondi to Coogee coastal walk starts right outside the front door.
+Buses to the city and Bondi Junction are a short walk away.

 Coogee Budget hotel